Why do some startups quickly win big investments while others get rejected?

 - Performance Testing: Are tests done to measure speed and performance?

-- Modularity: Is the system broken into parts (like microservices) for easier upgrades?
+- Modularity: Is the system modularised into components (e.g., microservices) to facilitate upgrades?

 This helps judge if the product is ready for real growth and expansion.